cysouw/diathesis/text/c04_summaryEpi.md

 ## Classifying epitheses

 The epitheses listed in this chapter map out all grammaticalised verbal categories of the German language.
 However, it is crucial to realise that not every lexical verb can be combined with each of these constructions.
-Just as with diatheses, each epithesis has a limited domain of applicability, i.e. each epithesis has a specific set of verbs to which can be applied (cf. [@sec:intro-domain-of-application]).
+Just as with diatheses, each epithesis has a limited domain of applicability, i.e. each epithesis has a specific set of verbs to which it can be applied (cf. [@sec:intro-domain-of-application]).
 It is a very worthwhile future endeavour to specify these domains in more detail than I have been able to do here.
 Additionally, this restricted applicability means that one cannot simply take a random lexical verb and paradigmatically list all different epithetical forms for this verb, like traditional grammars like to do with tense forms.
 Quite to the contrary, it becomes a matter of lexicographic research to determine which epitheses are compatible with each individual verb.

 Epitheses mostly express a rather clear semantic content, but they are not obligatorily used to express that content.
 For example, the *pflegen+Infinitiv* epithesis, as mentioned above, expresses a habitual aspect.
-However, this construction is far from the only way to express habituality in German.
+However, this construction is far from the only way to express an habitual aspect in German.
 Habitual aspect will typically be expressed by a simple present verb from with some specific adverbs, like *regelmäßig* 'regularly' or a concrete timeframe with *jeden*, like *jeden Morgen* 'every morning'.
 So, the characterisation of *pflegen+Infinitiv* as an habitual verb form is actually only part of the story.
 What needs to be added in future research is a more detailed description of the kind of contexts in which this construction is actually used, in contrast to  other options available to the speaker.

 This desideratum holds for all epitheses discussed here: it is necessary to specify what determines their usage.
 A famous case in point here is the *werden+Infinitiv* construction, which is called *Futur* in the German grammatical tradition (see [@sec:infinitive-werden-modal]).
 This construction can indeed express events in the future, so the name *Futur* is not wrong.
 However, future event are much more commonly expressed with a simple present tense verb form.
 So, a more detailed characterisation of the *werden+Infinitiv* is necessary to explain when it is actually used.